Miss Me with That

 Rachel Lindsay

 Rachel Lindsay is the creative force behind Caked by Rach on TikTok, Instagram, and YouTube, where she shares her clever cupcake creations.
-What began as a hobby in 2012, has grown into a source of inspiration and delight for nearly 2 million fans worldwide.
+What began as a hobby in 2012, has grown into a source of inspiration and delight for over 3 million fans worldwide.
 Rachel currently resides in Perth, Australia with her family.
 More by Rachel Lindsay

 Decorative Carat